Sermorelin Dosage Guide 2025: Complete Protocol for Anti-Aging, Muscle Growth & Weight Loss

 Sermorelin Dosage for Anti-Aging and Longevity

 For anti-aging and longevity purposes, the standard sermorelin dosage of 200 to 300 micrograms once daily before bedtime is widely recommended.
 This dosage has been shown in multiple clinical studies to restore more youthful patterns of growth hormone and IGF-1 secretion.
-Villalobos et al. demonstrated in 1997 that sustained GHRH stimulation promotes pituitary recrudescence, essentially rejuvenating pituitary function and slowing the cascade of hormone decline that accompanies aging.
+Villalobos et al. showed in 1997 that sustained GHRH boost promotes pituitary recrudescence, mainly rejuvenating pituitary function and slowing the cascade of hormone decline that accompanies aging.
 Walker emphasized in 2006 that this preservation of the GH neuroendocrine axis represents sermorelin's most important advantage for long-term anti-aging therapy, as it addresses the root cause of hormone decline rather than simply replacing the downstream hormone.

 Sermorelin Dosage Chart: Complete Protocol Reference